jcmsalves/london-tube-status/README.md

 This project follows a series of articles on Medium that follow the journey of creating a simple Android app to display London Underground lines statuses.

 It will be done using Clean Architecture and the plan is for it to be 100% Kotlin.
-Initially just code but eventual;ly move gradle scripts to Kotlin as well using Kotlin DSL.
+Initially just code but eventually move gradle scripts to Kotlin as well using Kotlin DSL.

 Each article will be tagged in the ``article_#`` format so it's easier to track all changes.